ckeditor/ckeditor5/docs/getting-started/integrations-cdn/angular.md

 ### Using the component

-To use CKEditor&nbsp;5 with CDN, you need to import the `loadCKEditorCloud` function.
+In the below example, the `loadCKEditorCloud` helper is used to load the editor code and plugins from CDN.
+To use CKEditor&nbsp;5 with CDN, you need to import the function.
 Then, call it inside the `ngOnInit` lifecycle hook with the `version` provided in the configuration.

 ```ts
 // app.component.ts